gflohr/e-invoice-eu/README.md

 You will often see references to business terms in validation error messages.
 You can look up to which elements they belong in the documentation file [BusinessTerms.md](documentation/BusinessTerms.md).

+### How Can I Suppress Auxiliary Sheets in the PDF Output?

+Make sure that only the sheet that contains the printable invoice data has a print range defined.
+You can check that with the menu entry `Format -> Print Ranges -> Edit`.
+For all other sheets, all three options have to be set to `None`.

 ## License